moonline/UW.Olivos-Roche/Paper.rst

 The panamericana highway counts with high bus frequencies and rider volumes.
 A railway (heavy rail extension or new light rail line) could provide a high quality transit option for all the districts along the highway.

 The idea, to create a railway along the Panamericana highway, is not new.
-The railway fanpage Cronica Ferroviaria (CronicaFerroviaria_, 2017) published such a concept two years ago:
+The railway fanpage Cronica Ferroviaria (CF2017_, 2017) published such a concept two years ago:

 .. figure:: https://4.bp.blogspot.com/-BBrtYchmY4A/WR9UTfyXn_I/AAAAAAABDKk/LdDMERBc3i854CCger3a5EKiUG_qsyDOACLcB/s1600/6b52bbcd-1ec1-444f-a1e3-2ada75c7980a-original.jpeg
    :width: 50%

-   Elevated railway concept for the Panamericana highway (CronicaFerroviaria_, 2017)
+   Elevated railway concept for the Panamericana highway (CF2017_, 2017)

 Separated Bicycle lanes